-- Invested several £100ks in LED lighting across all of our Hospitals.
-We plan to have fully converted all Primary and Secondary care centres and all offices to LED by the end of the next financial year. - Confirmed that ventilation systems serving clinical areas have been returned to operate in set-back mode when they are not in use.
-These had been running 24/7 as part of our Covid control measures but now operate under normal conditions. - Completed a review of BMS operating controls to refine operational schedules based around building occupancy and clinical activity. - Included PIR control and occupation sensors within the new Head Office Mechanical & Electrical specification, to provide more accurate operation of both ventilation and lighting rather than the traditional on/off scenario. - Updated and re-issued DECs (Display Energy Certificates) for all the Hospitals where we purchase the energy.
+- Completed an investment of £100ks in LED lighting such that all our Treatment Centres are now fully LED.
+We have now successfully completed all of our IUC 111 call centres and are working with landlords where we operate a hosted service to do the same. - Complied with the ESOS obligations through a combination of audits and DECs.
+This is being translated into an Action Plan. - Confirmed that ventilation systems serving clinical areas have been returned to operate in set-back mode when they are not is use.
+These had been running 24/7 as part of our Covid control measures but now operate under normal conditions. - Completed a review of BMS operating controls to refine operational schedules based around building occupancy and clinical activity. - Included PIR control and occupation sensors within the new Head Office Mechanical & Electrical specification, to provide more accurate operation of both ventilation and lighting rather than the traditional on/off scenario. - Reviewed and altered low temperature hot water systems to reduce heating demand and improve system efficiency. - Replaced traditional chemical dosing with electrolytic dosing system at one of our Hospital sites, with the intention being to replicate across other sites within a rolling 3 year plan.

-Finally, we are in the process of assessing the costs and benefits of installing solar PV at one of the Hospitals.
+Finally, we are in the process of assessing the costs and benefits of installing solar PV at one of the Treatment Centres.